-As a small business, you may be faced with a small business size protest.
-Having an experienced SBA size determination and affiliation attorney that also understands the legal disputes arising under NAICS code size standards, to litigate or defend appeal can make the difference between keeping or giving up the awarded contract.
+As a small business, you may be faced with a small business size protest and challenges to 13 c.f.r.
+121.201.
+Having an experienced SBA NAICS Size Standards Table and affiliation attorney that also understands the legal disputes arising under NAICS small business size standard table to litigate or defend appeal can make the difference between keeping or giving up the awarded contract.
 The following are direct quotes from the Code of Federal Regulations addressing some of the most FAQs.

 How does SBA establish small business size standards?